Justin01Wu/WebApp/jersey2/Api_tips.md

 ```

 ## Testing and Verify API Interface
-1. Most of APIs are using reflection of Java object to generate json structure.
+1. Most of APIs are using reflection of Java object to generate JSON structure.
 	+ Sometimes we don't know if it's field name is changed.
 Specially it is extended or deeply embedded in the parent class.
-	+ It will change api request and response structure when a Java class is refactoring
+	+ It will change API request and response structure when a Java class is refactoring
- 	+ So we need to test if json structure is silently changed or not, which is most dangerous thing on Jackson.
+ 	+ So we need to test if JSON structure is silently changed or not, which is most dangerous thing on Jackson.
 	+ so please try your best to write a unit test to avoid accidental refactoring,
 	+ sample: AuthorizeDTOtest or contractPricingresultDTOTest or UserextTest in jesery2
-1. We use dJackson ObjectMapper to verify if Java class structure is aligned with a Json structure:
+1. We use dJackson ObjectMapper to verify if Java class structure is aligned with a JSON structure:
 ```java
     ObjectMapper mapper = new ObjectMapper();
     String origJsonDataFile = UserExtTest.class.getSimpleName() + ".json";